GoAuditsGoAudits

 How to 5S a Warehouse: Implementing 5S in Warehouse Operations

-Enforcing 5S in a warehouse can be daunting as it may involve potentially large changes.
-Here are the 5S implementation steps to help you get you started.
+Enforcing 5S in a warehouse can be daunting, as it may involve potentially large changes.
+Here are the 5S implementation steps to help you get started.

 Assessment